 - Drain pasta but save a ½ cup of pasta water.

 - Return the pasta to the pot and add 1 cup of ragù for each serving of pasta made and the 1/2 cup of pasta water.
-Thoroughly toss ragù and pasta together until the pasta is evenly coated.
+Toss ragù and pasta together until the pasta is evenly coated.

-- Serve with freshly grated pecorino romano cheese!
+- Serve with freshly grated pecorino romano or parmesan cheese!

 We hope you enjoy this recipe as much as we do!
 Italy will always be one of our favorite countries and the same goes for its food.